boostventilator/boostventilator.github.io/index.md

 ![Iain K. MacLeod avatar](https://www.gravatar.com/avatar/be15a3f079ae5644227810dac7e1b202.png)

 <div class="h-card">
-  Hi, my name is <span class="p-name">Iain K. MacLeod</span> and while I'm a CIS human male on the Internet, I want to make this a better place/experience.
+  Hi, my name is <span class="p-name">Iain K. MacLeod</span> and I'm yet another heterosexual CIS white male on the Internet.
+Statistically, a threat to you and a potential victim of heart disease, cancer, or maybe both.
   <br><br>
   🚽 Fun Fact! <em>Iain (with two "i"s) is a name of Scottish Gaelic origin, while <a href="https://en.wikipedia.org/wiki/Ian">Ian</a> is the Anglicization; both spellings correspond to the English name John.
 A toilet?
 No relation.</em>
   <br><br>
   I was born in <a class="u-url" href="https://www.cbrm.ns.ca/">Sydney</a>, <a class="u-url" href="https://www.cbisland.com/">Cape Breton</a> and live in <a href="https://halifax.ca">Dartmouth</a>, <a href="https://novascotia.ca">Nova Scotia</a>, <a href="https://canada.ca">Canada</a> with my family.
-I also lived briefly in Charlottetown, Prince Edward Island while I sent to school for a year.
+I also lived briefly in Charlottetown, Prince Edward Island.
   <br><br>
-  Over the years, I attendend classes at Chebucto Heights, Mary Lawson, Admiral Westphal, Sheriff, Sydney Academy, U.P.E.I, and U.C.C.B.
-I've worked breifly in retail (grocery and drug store) as well as with Celtic Colours, Coast Publishing, the Atlantic Film Festival, Spectacle Group, and the Government of Nova Scotia.
-I tend to write for fun and enjoy helping people with technical problems because I consider it essentitial emotional support.
+  Over the years, I attendend Chebucto Heights, Mary Lawson, Admiral Westphal, Sheriff, Sydney Academy, U.P.E.I, and U.C.C.B.
+I've worked breifly in retail (grocery and drug stores) as well as with Celtic Colours, Coast Publishing, the Atlantic Film Festival, Spectacle Group, and the Government of Nova Scotia.
+I write for fun and enjoy helping people with their inevitable technical problems because I consider it to be an essentitial way to provide emotional support.
   <br><br>
-  If you want to discover a reason to interact, you can find out more about me on the following websites:
+  For the most part, you can find out more about me on the following websites:
 </div>

 ## 👨🏻‍💻 Work